 Contact

-Subject to availability, lower counselling fees may be offered and set according to individual circumstances.
+Low cost online counselling with a trainee counsellor - £40 (+£25 assessment).
+Subject to availability, lower counselling fees may be offered with the associate team, set according to individual circumstances.
+Please ask.
 Please contact us to discuss

 Contact